-- Material Constraints: CNC EDM machining works only for conductive materials.
-You cannot use this method for machining plastics, ceramics, wood, or any other non-conductive material.
+- Material Constraints: A CNC electrical discharge machine works only for conductive materials.
+You cannot use this method for machining plastics, ceramics, wood, or other non-conductive material.

-- Slow Cutting Rate: EDM cutting is very slow on corners and curves due to high electrode wear.
-This leads to increased costs as well as slow overall production.
+- Slow Cutting Rate: An EDM machine is very slow on corners and curves due to high electrode wear caused by recurring electrical discharges, leading to increased costs and slow overall production.

 Cost of CNC EDM Cutting

 The cost of a new EDM cutting machine starts at $15,000.
-The hourly cost of these machines is about $25 per hour, with the cost of electrode wire accounting for a major portion of the hourly cost.
+The hourly cost of these machines is about $25 per hour, with the cost of electrode wire accounting for the most significant portion of the hourly cost.

 CNC Waterjet Cutting Machine

-A waterjet CNC machine utilizes a very thin stream of water to cut through any material.
-It is one of the most versatile cutting methods due to its ability to work on any material type.
-Higher-axis waterjet cutters are capable of 3D cuts as well.
-Additionally, the thickness of material suitable for waterjet cutting is quite high.
+A waterjet CNC machine uses a very thin jet of water to cut through the material.
+CNC water jet cutting is one of the most versatile methods due to its ability to work on any material.
+Multi-axis CNC water jet cutters are capable of 3D cuts as well.
+Additionally, the thickness of the material suitable for waterjet cutting is high.

 Applications of CNC Waterjet Cutting

 - Foam, paper, stone, ceramic, glass, and sheet metal cutting